Seven Pleasures They’ve Wrested From Us

 Mass transit?
 Those commutes are longer still, and would be even if many more of our tax dollars were to be spent on expanding train and bus service.
 And mass transit during rush hour can mean standing the entire time on a roaring train, pressed like sardines next to other workers sweaty after the workday.

 Exercise.
 Not long ago, the advice was 20 minutes, three times a week.
 Doable.
 Now it’s 30 to 45 minutes five to six days a week.
-Amid our ever busier lives, how many people have that kind of time?
+Amid our ever busier lives, how many people want to devote that kind of time to bodily torture?

 An under-discussed cause of modern-day stress is that many pleasures have been wrested away.
 Have you found sufficient replacements?